gorhill/sessbench/README.md

 Some stats above are also split in *1st* and *3rd* party figures:
 - 1st-party: a hostname for which the domain is the same as the domain of the URL of the page.
 Example: `blarg.foo.com` is 1st party to `www.foo.com`.
 - 3rd-party: a hostname for which the domain is different than the domain of the URL of the page.
-Example: `blarg.bar.com` is 3rd party to `www.foo.com`.
+Example: `blarg.bar.com` is 3rd partyto `www.foo.com`.

 When the whole benchmark is repeated more than once, all the above values will be the average of the aggregated measurements.